RETURN to part 3

 I also checked out the basement cursorily while they were reading, but there was nothing of note.

-It was now time to venture over toward the old fog signal building, most of which Jon noted was in exquisite condition for having never been repointed in its entire life.
+It was now time to venture over toward the old fog signal building, most of which Jon noted was in excellent condition for having never been repointed in its entire life.

 Inside, the old boiler had long been scrapped out and melted down into a battleship or something back in WWII.
 Two lone pieces of Gilded Age mechanism remained--he explained they were part of a timing system that dictated the intervals of when the fog signal would sound.